 The filling is thickened with arrowroot powder so you don't get a runny filling.
 You can also use cornstarch as a substitute.

 You can use store-bought pie crust OR your favorite homemade or family recipe to accompany this perfect filling.
-We blind bake the crust for a perfectly crisp bottom.
+We blind-bake the crust for a perfectly crisp bottom.

 This recipe is a great way to take advantage of seasonal produce.
 You can even see if there are any pick-your-own cherry farms near you to add to the fun.
+If you’re looking for a fall-season pie, try this homemade pumpkin pie or these mini pumpkin hand pies.

 Ingredient Notes & Substitutions